msperlin/MS_Regress-Matlab/README.md

 # MS_Regress-Matlab

-This repository provides functions (and examples scripts) for estimation, simulation and forecasting of a general Markov Regime Switching Regression in Matlab.
+This repository provides functions (and examples scripts) for the estimation, simulation and forecasting of a general Markov Regime Switching Regression in Matlab.

 Before using the package, make sure you read the pdf file (About the MS_Regress_Package.pdf) in the downloaded zip file.
 A copy of this paper can be found in [SSRN](https://ssrn.com/abstract=1714016).

 ## Instalation

-First, clone this repository or download it as a zip file (see choice in right side button of the webpage).
+First, clone this repository or download it as a zip file (see download choice in right side button of the webpage).

 Matlab works by reading files in the search path.
-In order to use the functions of MS_Regress, all you need to do is to tell matlab to look for the files in the m_Files folder (e.g. addpath('m_Files').
+In order to use the functions of MS_Regress, all you need to do is to tell matlab to look for the files in the m_Files folder (e.g. addpath('m_Files') of the zip file.
 After that, all functions will be available to the user.

 The easiest way to get started is to run the example scripts provided in the root folder.
 They should work **as is**, without any modification.
+You can modify the examples for you own dataset and custom model.

-I also wrote a R/S+ version of the package (fMarkovSwitching).
+I also wrote a R version of the package (fMarkovSwitching).
 It is public available in the R Metrics project and in R Code section of my [website](https://sites.google.com/site/marceloperlin/).
 Please be aware that the R version in no longer being maintained so it is actually an older version of the matlab package with only the basic features.

 ## Features of the package: